Corn Belt Farming: What to Know About Land in the Midwest

 AcreTrader’s due diligence in this area of the country is tailored to its specific characteristics.
 This article outlines some of the basic agricultural features of Midwestern farmland and their impact on optimal farm sourcing and valuation.

 Primary farming states in the Midwest include Michigan, Wisconsin, Ohio, Missouri, Illinois, Iowa, Indiana, Minnesota, North and South Dakota, Nebraska, and Kansas.

 These states, especially Illinois and Iowa, boast some of the most fertile soils you’ll find in the country, arguably even in the world.
 Millions of years of glaciers, swamps, and decay have left behind a deep base of topsoil rich in nutrients and organic matter.
 It’s this organic matter that makes Midwestern farms so valuable, and why farmers there tend to see very high yields.

-Soil Productivity Indexes
+What are Soil Productivity Indexes?

 As the foremost indicator of quality farmland, soil productivity is the first place to look when evaluating midwestern farms.

 Soil quality is measured on a productivity index of some kind.
 Because soils are regionally unique and agriculture is such a primary industry there, productivity ratings are often state-specific in the Midwest.

 Each index is calculated a little differently, but they all rate the productive capabilities of soils based on average management.
 They take many factors, such as organic matter, drainage, and climate, into account to determine the yield potential of a parcel.

 Productivity Index, or PI: Used in Illinois, PI ranges from 47 to 147, with higher values representing higher expected yields.
 PI numbers are further broken into soil classes A through C. Ground with a PI over 100 is considered farmable agricultural land (AcreTrader tends to seek farms with a score of at least 120).
 PI was developed by the University of Illinois.